CSC4350BusBoys/TeamBusBoysProject/README.md

 Kareem Shehab- Application Implementation,
 Pavan Namani- Documentation, and Testing.

 For this project, we have used PHP, CSX, HTML, and JavaScript languages.
-We used MySQL Workbench, and Sublime Text IDEs.
+We used MySQL Workbench, Atom, and Sublime Text IDEs.
 In addition to these IDEs, the team chose to use Amazon Web Services' EC2 Host to host, and display our web browser.